-Japan counts down to ‘Moon Sniper’ landing on lunar surface
+Japan’s ‘Moon Sniper’ makes historic lunar landing

-A successful touchdown will make Japan the fifth country ever to put a spacecraft on the moon.
+Japan has become the world’s fifth country to put a spacecraft on the moon.

-Japan is attempting to land its high-precision “Moon Sniper” probe on the lunar surface and will become only the fifth country to put a spacecraft on the moon – if all goes according to plan.
+Japan’s high-precision “Moon Sniper” lander has touched down on the lunar surface in a first for the country, the Japan Aerospace Exploration Agency (JAXA) has said.

-The Japan Aerospace Exploration Agency (JAXA) is hoping for a precise landing of its Smart Lander for Investigating Moon (SLIM) probe, within 100 metres (328 feet) of the designated target, a technology it calls unprecedented and crucial for advancing lunar exploration, particularly in the quest for lunar water and the potential for human habitation.
+But the agency said it was still “checking its status” due to an issue with the craft’s power supply.
+Officials also said they needed more time to analyse whether the unmanned spacecraft made a pinpoint landing – one of the priorities of the mission.

 Keep readinglist of 4 items